ojsung/basic_stats_calculator/README.md

+## Time away
+Just started a new job.
+While I'm getting up to speed, I will probably not have time to work on this.
+I am hoping to start back up before June 2025.
+I also realized I've been doing golang duck typing/interfaces wrong so I will fix that up in the first pr when I am back

 # basic_stats_calculator
 A calculator with some basic statistics functions.
 Very basic.
 Written in Go so I can get some practice in with the language Trying to keep the structure as Clean as possible.
 Trying to keep it as TDD and tested as possible